juliogomez/netdevops/README.md

 root@2ad68679070c:/pyats# exit
 ```

-__ipyATS makes it really easy for you to develop and debug your tests step by step, in the classic _pythonic_ way!__
+__ipyATS makes it really easy for you to develop and debug your tests step-by-step, in the classic _pythonic_ way!__

 #### <a name='WorkingwithTestCases'></a>Working with Test Cases

 Now that you know how to run some basic tests with pyATS and Genie, it is time to explore how we could give it a proper structure to build a more complex test.
-That's what Test Cases are all about: a framework that allows you to build _repeatable_ and _more sophisticated_ testing processes.
+That's what _Test Cases_ are all about: a framework that allows you to build _repeatable_ and _more sophisticated_ testing processes.

 Let's take a look at this example: